inca-viewer/inca/README.md

 - on image - next image
 - on video - toggle pause
 - on thumbnail - play from frame
-- on folder - show media
+- on folder - show media inside
 - on search term - find matching media

 Long click
 - on background - toggle list / thumbs view
 - on folder - refresh cache
 - on media link - play from start
-- on highlighted text - search files for match
+- on highlighted text - search media files for title match
 - in media - slide down for speed, up for pitch

 Long right click
 - on image - save image under cursor
-- on media - add favorite + create 10 second snip
+- on media - add favorite + create 10 second gif/snip

 Slide gestures
 - in media - magnify, width, speed or pitch